Icelandic Association of Local Authorities

 - Publish material concerning local authorities.

 The work is partly divided between five main departments: the Financial and Economical Department, the Wages department, the Legal Department, the Office and Information Department and the International and Development Department, each of which is under a departmental manager.
-The association publishes the magazine "Sveitarstjornarmal" and the manager of the project "Stadardagskra 21", Local Agenda 21, also works in connection with the office.
+The association publishes the magazine "Sveitarstjornarmal".

-The office of the Association of Local Authorities in Iceland is operated in association with the Municipality Credit Iceland (MCI), which is a capital loan fund owned by the local authorities, and the Emergency Relief Fund, which compensates for livestock losses and damage resulting from natural catastrophes.
-These three institutions share the same manager and, to an extent, the same staff.
+The office of the Association of Local Authorities in Iceland is operated in association with the Municipality Credit Iceland (MCI), which is a capital loan fund owned by the local authorities.